The possible risks associated with the different sleeping practices of the child

 • Prematurity

-Although you can dream of sleeping for your baby adorned with soft bedding, this vision does not meet current official recommendations to prevent the risk of suffocation, plagiocephaly and SIDS (sudden infant death syndrome).
+Although you may dream of a bed for your baby adorned with soft bedding, this vision does not meet current official recommendations to prevent the risks of suffocation, plagiocephaly and SIDS (sudden infant death syndrome).

-In fact, most sudden infant deaths are caused by the baby's face being suffocated by being buried under a duvet, in a too soft mattress, a pillow or a quilted bumper.
-As we will see, the safest sleeping environment in a crib or in a crib or bassinet is a fitted sheet on a firm crib mattress, with no additional bedding accessories or other soft objects in the crib. .
-Simplicity will be a guarantee of security here.
+Indeed, most sudden infant deaths are caused by the baby's suffocation with his face buried under a duvet, in a mattress that is too soft, a pillow or a padded bed bumper.
+As we will see, the safest sleeping environment in a crib or bassinet or bassinet is a fitted sheet on a firm crib mattress, with no additional bedding accessories or other soft objects in the crib. .
+Simplicity here will be a guarantee of security.

-Many organizations and associations warn that additional accessories such as bedding can pose a significant danger to babies.
+Many organizations and associations warn that extra accessories like bedding can pose a significant danger to babies.
 For example, an infant can get stuck between an ill-fitting mattress and a headboard.
-Some bed frames that do not comply with current standards may cause part of the infant's body to pass through an area while trapping the baby's head.
-Beds with bars are normally up to standard to avoid any jamming.
+Some bed frames that do not comply with current standards can cause a part of the infant's body to pass through an area while trapping the baby's head.
+Beds with bars normally meet standards to avoid any entrapment.

 photo article sleep

-Another very common practice that can be dangerous is co-sleeping .
+Another very common practice can turn out to be dangerous: co-sleeping .
 It's a growing trend among families: more and more mothers are choosing to share a bed with their newborn.
-This practice is common as it appears to offer many benefits such as encouraging breastfeeding by making nighttime breastfeeding more convenient.
-Co-sleeping also allows a nursing mother to more easily synchronize her sleep cycle with that of her baby.
-It also helps babies fall asleep more easily, especially in the first few months and when waking up in the middle of the night.
-They also sleep more at night because they wake up more often with a shorter feeding duration, which can translate to a greater amount of sleep throughout the night.
-Co-sleeping can also allow parents to reconnect with their child after being separated from them during the working day.
+This practice is common because it seems to offer many advantages, such as encouraging breastfeeding by making night-time breastfeeding more practical.
+Co-sleeping also allows a breastfeeding mother to more easily synchronize her sleep cycle with that of her baby.
+It also helps babies fall asleep more easily, especially in the first few months and when they wake up in the middle of the night.
+They also sleep more at night because they wake up more often with a shorter feeding duration, which can result in a greater amount of sleep throughout the night.
+Co-sleeping can also allow parents to reconnect with their child after being separated from them during the work day.

 In some non-Western cultures, bed-sharing is also common and the number of related infant deaths appears to be lower than in the West.
 Differences in data recording, mattresses, bedding and other cultural practices may explain this.

-In addition to the potential safety risks, infants who sleep with their parents learn to associate sleep with being close to a parent in bed, which can become a problem at nap time or when the baby needs to snuggle. fall asleep before the parent is ready.
-The immediate proximity of the baby can affect the quality of sleep of the parents who will wake up, worried at each noise emitted by the baby or at the slightest of his movements.
-During the first months, parents must be able to recover and be in good shape to transmit to the baby the serenity necessary for its harmonious development.
-The baby will feel the fatigue or the lack of availability of his parents and especially of his mother if he is breastfeeding.
+In addition to potential safety risks, infants who sleep with their parents learn to associate sleep with the proximity of a parent in bed, which can become a problem at nap time or when the baby needs to sleep. falling asleep before the parent is ready.
+The immediate proximity of the baby can affect the quality of sleep of parents who will wake up, worried by every noise made by the baby or the slightest movement.
+During the first months, parents must be able to recover and be in good shape to transmit to the baby the serenity necessary for his harmonious development.
+The baby will feel tired or unavailable from his parents and especially from his mother if he is breastfeeding.

-Statistically, a large majority of babies who slept on their stomachs died from SIDS, although position has not been proven to be the source of infant death.
-But according to the Haute Autorité de Santé, putting a baby to sleep on his stomach multiplies the risk of sudden infant death syndrome by five.
-With the CNPP (National Professional Council of Pediatrics), she reaffirms, in a recent study, that "sleeping on the back is imperative to prevent unexpected infant death".
-Lying in this position (recommended up to a year), the baby has his nose and mouth clear, there is nothing preventing him from breathing.
+According to statistics, a large majority of babies who slept on their stomachs died from SIDS, although it has not been proven that the position was the source of babies' deaths.
+But according to the High Authority of Health, making a baby sleep on their stomach increases the risk of sudden infant death by five.
+With the CNPP (National Professional Council of Pediatrics), it reaffirms, in a recent study, that “sleeping on the back is imperative to prevent unexpected infant death”.
+Lying in this position (recommended up to one year), the baby's nose and mouth are clear, there is nothing preventing him from breathing.

 For centuries, babies in Europe were laid on their backs.
 The Anglo-Saxon habit of laying them on their stomachs was introduced in Europe in the 1970s to reduce the risk of sudden death.
-In 1990, Australia, New Zealand and the United States recommended sleeping babies on their backs and this position is also recommended in France.
-The prone position was justified by better ventilation and by improving the patency of the airways by avoiding the danger of hyperflexion of the spine when the child lying on his back rests his head on a pillow.
-Laying the baby on his stomach prevents the jaw and tongue from falling back and prevents the inhalation of regurgitated food.
+In 1990, Australia, New Zealand and the United States recommended putting babies to sleep on their backs and this position is also recommended in France.
+The prone position was justified by better ventilation and by improving the permeability of the airways by avoiding the danger of hyperflexion of the spine when the child lying on his back rests his head on a pillow.
+Laying the baby on his stomach prevents the jaw and tongue from falling backward and prevents the inhalation of regurgitated food.

 Products intended for sleep can be dangerous

 The magazine “60 million consumers” investigated in its new issue the equipment sold to improve the sleep of toddlers.
-The magazine explains that many of these products sold are potentially dangerous and can lead to an increased risk of suffocation in particular.
+The magazine explains that many of these products sold are potentially dangerous and can particularly cause an increased risk of suffocation.

-However, some childcare equipment designed for baby's comfort does not always respect these recommendations.
-This is the case for certain poufs, reclined deckchairs or baby wedges mentioned by the magazine.
-They are not safe because they raise their head, the materials are too soft and they change the position of the baby during sleep.
-A controversy is engaged between the different actors in which each of the parties develops their own arguments.
+However, certain childcare equipment designed for baby's comfort does not always comply with these recommendations.
+This is the case for certain beanbags, reclined deckchairs or baby wedges cited by the magazine.
+They are not safe because they elevate their head, the materials are too soft and they change the position of the baby while sleeping.
+A controversy is initiated between the different actors in which each party develops their own arguments.

-For example, deckchairs with a steep inclination (more than 10 degrees) and intended for nighttime sleep were banned in April 2019 by the American authorities after the census of 73 deaths.
+For example, deckchairs with a steep inclination (more than 10 degrees) and intended for nighttime sleep were banned in April 2019 by the American authorities after 73 deaths were recorded.
 The recall had been extended to France.
-In addition, some baby wedges were banned in 2010 after the census of a dozen deaths by asphyxiation. “ When they turned around, the little ones found their faces pressed against the bolster or the upper edge of the product, ” even though they were not held in place by the seat belt, explains the magazine 60 million consumers.
-It is recommended never to use a bouncer to put a baby to sleep.
+In addition, certain baby restraints were banned in 2010 after a dozen deaths from asphyxiation were recorded. “ When turning around, the little ones found their faces pressed against the bolster or the upper edge of the product, ” while they were not held in place by the seat belt, explains the magazine 60 million consumers.
+It is recommended that you never use a deckchair to put a baby to sleep.

-All of these elements mentioned above are the factors of an increased risk of accidents by choking, entrapment and strangulation.
-You have to use your common sense to keep baby away from all the risks associated with:
+All of these elements mentioned above are factors in an increased risk of accidents due to suffocation, entrapment and strangulation.
+You must use common sense to keep your baby away from all the risks linked to:

 - Choking : no soft materials or objects.

-- Wedging : use bedding products and means that comply with the European standard with as little sophistication as possible.
-Whether you choose a bed, a cradle or a bassinet, the ideal for your newborn would be to use a product that already integrates and prevents all mechanical risks such as the solidity of the product, head jamming or members.
-So, for example, use a child's bed that complies with the current standard and is therefore designed to prevent the risk of head entrapment rather than using "bumpers" to try to rearrange a non-compliant child's bed and potentially dangerous.
+- For jamming : use products and sleeping arrangements that comply with the European standard with as little sophistication as possible.
+Whether you choose a bed, a cradle or a bassinet, the ideal for your newborn would be to use a product that already integrates and prevents all mechanical risks such as the solidity of the product, head entrapment or members.
+Therefore, for example, use a child's bed that complies with the standard in force and is therefore designed to prevent the risk of head entrapment rather than using “bumpers” to try to rearrange a non-compliant child's bed and potentially dangerous.

-- Strangulation : do not give the baby access to objects during sleep.
-No ribbons, ropes, loose sheet...
+- Strangulation : do not give the baby access to objects while sleeping.
+No ribbons, ropes, loose sheets...

 - Hyperthermia : adapt your clothing to the temperature of the room.
 To keep your baby warm while sleeping, use baby sleepwear and sleeping bags instead of blankets.
-We will see that a bit later.
+We will see it a little later.

 photo article sleep

-It's important to remember never to tie or restrain a baby while they sleep.
+It is important to remember to never tie or restrain a baby while sleeping.
 He must be able to keep the freedom of movement of his head linked to his instinct.
-You should also carefully read the instructions supplied with the bed or cradle, which will tell you how to use it properly and in particular whether or not you can add a mattress and, if possible, its dimensions.
-Many warnings will allow you to use the product as it should.
-Do not add additional accessories to the bed, such as a bed bumper, an additional mattress not recommended by the manufacturer, restraint equipment (baby wedge, head wedge, positioning cushion, bed reducer, etc.). ) which can be dangerous because they can, for example, promote prone rollover and/or increase the risk of death by asphyxiation.
+You must also carefully read the instructions provided with the bed or cradle which will tell you its proper use and in particular whether or not it is possible to add a mattress and, if possible, its dimensions.
+Numerous warnings will help you use the product properly.
+You should not add additional accessories to the bed such as a bed bumper, an additional mattress not recommended by the manufacturer, restraint equipment (baby wedge, head wedge, positioning cushion, bed reducer, etc. ) which can be dangerous because they can, for example, promote prone turning and/or increase the risk of death by asphyxiation.

-What can our common sense advise us after reading the many information available to us?
+What can our common sense advise us when reading the numerous information made available to us?

-Apart from specific medical situations, simplicity seems to be the best guide to avoid all the risks mentioned above related to the equipment during the baby's sleep.
-We can't repeat it enough: what a baby needs to sleep in a crib, bassinet, or bed is an appropriately sized flat surface with a firm mattress free of extra accessories (duvets, blankets, stuffed animals).
+Apart from specific medical situations, simplicity seems to be the best guide to avoid all the risks mentioned above linked to the equipment during the baby's sleep.
+We can never repeat it enough: what a baby needs to sleep in his cradle, his bassinet, or in his bed is a flat surface of appropriate size with a firm mattress free of additional accessories (duvets, blankets, soft toys).
 These could cover and suffocate the child.
 The surface must be limited by barriers presenting no risk of entrapment or suffocation.
-The bed sheet should be snug and secure.
+The bed sheet should fit and secure.

 In a travel cot, it is dangerous to add a mattress if it is not provided for by the manufacturer.
-Avoid having your child sleep in products not intended for this purpose (sofa, armchair, pouf or waterbed).
-Please note, adult beds are not suitable for sleeping infants, including for a short nap.
-They often feature cushions and pillows that should be banned from babies' surroundings.
-Also, don't place the bed near curtains or blinds, where your child could get caught in the cords and strangle.
+Avoid letting your child sleep in products not intended for this purpose (sofa, armchair, beanbag or waterbed).
+Please note, adult beds are not suitable for sleeping infants, including a short nap.
+They often include cushions and pillows that should be banned from babies' environments.
+Also, don't place their bed near curtains or blinds, where your child could get caught in the cords and strangle themselves.

-As explained above, it is essential to avoid falling asleep with your baby in your arms, or on your chest.
-Also, don't sleep on a couch, lounge chair, rocking chair, or even on a bed with a baby.
+As explained previously, it is imperative to avoid falling asleep with your baby in your arms, or on your chest.
+Also, don't sleep on a couch, lounge chair, rocking chair or even a bed with a baby.

-During walks in a baby carrier or in a sling, remember to install your baby in an upright position, in the open air (face clear).
-Make sure he doesn't have his head bent too far forward.
-When your baby is awake, and in the presence of an adult, he can play on his back on an activity mat where he is free to move.
-It can also be installed for a moment on the stomach, this limits the risk of flattening the skull.
-In fact, outside of sleeping hours, you can take the opportunity to put baby in different situations, depending on the time of day.
+During walks in a baby carrier or in a sling, remember to place your baby in a vertical position, in the open air (face clear).
+Make sure his head is not bent too far forward.
+When your baby is awake, and in the presence of an adult, he can play on his back on a play mat where he is free to move.
+It can also be placed on the stomach for a while, this limits the risk of flattening the skull.
+In fact, outside of sleeping hours, you can take the opportunity to put your baby in different situations, depending on the time of day.

-From birth, lay your baby on his back, flat in his own bed and in a bodysuit, a "sleeping bag" or a "sleeping bag" adapted to his size and the temperature of the room.
-Never lay him on his stomach or on his side, even if he regurgitates.
-It is important that you keep the same routine for your baby from the start.
-When your baby is able to roll over on his tummy on his own, let him choose his sleeping position, but make sure his bed remains clear of any accessories.
+From birth, lay your baby on his back, flat in his own bed and in a bodysuit, a “sleeping bag” or a “sleeping bag” adapted to his size and the temperature of the room.
+Never lay him on his stomach or side, even if he regurgitates.
+It is important that you maintain the same routine for your baby from the start.
+When your baby is able to turn onto his stomach on his own, let him choose his sleeping position, but make sure his bed remains clear of any accessories.

-Some doctors once thought that sleeping on your side might be a reasonable alternative to lying on your back, but recent evidence has shown it should be avoided for safety reasons.
-Please note that there are some exceptions to this recommendation, especially for babies with certain medical conditions, which your pediatrician can discuss with you.
+Some doctors once thought that side sleeping might be a reasonable alternative to the back position, but recent evidence has shown this should be avoided for safety reasons.
+Please note that there are some exceptions to this recommendation, including for babies with certain medical conditions, which your pediatrician can discuss with you.

 sleep article photo

 Pacifiers may also help reduce the risk of SIDS.
-However, if your baby does not want the pacifier or if it falls out of his mouth, do not force him.
+However, if your baby doesn't want the pacifier or it falls out of his mouth, don't force him.
 If you are breastfeeding, wait until breastfeeding is well established, usually around three or four weeks of age, before using a pacifier.
-While sleeping on her back is important, your baby should also spend some time on her stomach when awake and being watched.
-This will allow him to develop the muscles of his shoulders and control his head, and thus avoid the appearance of flat spots on the back of his head.
+While sleeping on his back is important, your baby should also spend some time on his stomach when he is awake and being observed.
+This will allow him to develop his shoulder muscles and control his head, and thus avoid the appearance of flat spots at the back of his head.

 Baby's temperature and clothing

-According to a Canadian study, half of babies aged six months do not sleep eight hours in a row, in particular because of nocturnal awakenings.
-A light sleep that can be disturbed by physiological needs such as hunger, fatigue but also heat.
-Indeed, so that baby feels good in his environment, maintain a comfortable temperature in your baby's room and do not place him near air conditioning or heating vents, open windows or other sources of currents. of air.
-Use sleepwear (like a sleeper) with no other cover ups.
+According to a Canadian study, half of babies aged six months do not sleep eight hours in a row, in particular because of waking up at night.
+Light sleep which can be disrupted by physiological needs such as hunger, fatigue but also heat.
+Indeed, for baby to feel good in his environment, maintain a comfortable temperature in your baby's room and do not place him near air conditioning or heating vents, open windows or other sources of current. of air.
+Use sleepwear (such as a sleeper) without other coverings.

-4. The benefits of sleep on babies and children in general
+The benefits of sleep for babies and children in general

 Sleep is an essential part of your child's mental and physical health.
 If you can't help your child sleep, don't worry: you're not alone.
-The American Academy of Pediatrics estimates that sleep problems affect 25-50% of children and 40% of adolescents.
-Understanding your babies' sleep needs is the very first step to better sleep.
-By combining sleep hygiene, age-appropriate routines, and careful attention to any sleep disorders, you can help your child sleep better so they can grow up healthy and healthy.
+The American Academy of Pediatrics estimates that sleep problems affect 25 to 50 percent of children and 40 percent of adolescents.
+Understanding your babies' sleep needs is the very first step towards better sleep.
+By combining sleep hygiene, age-appropriate routines, and paying close attention to any sleep disorders, you can help your child sleep better so they can grow properly and healthily.

 Why is sleep important for children?

 Sleep plays a crucial role in the development of young minds.
 In addition to having a direct effect on happiness, research shows that sleep impacts alertness and attention, cognitive performance, mood, resilience, vocabulary acquisition, learning and Memory.
-Sleep also has important effects on growth, especially during infancy.
-In toddlers, naps appear to be necessary for memory consolidation, attention, and motor skill development.
+Sleep also has important effects on growth, particularly during early childhood.
+In toddlers, naps seem to be necessary for memory consolidation, attention and the development of motor skills.

 What happens when kids don't get enough sleep?

-As all parents know, a child who lacks sleep can be moody and hyperactive.
-Drowsiness can also affect your child's attention span, with consequences for their performance in school.
-Even minimal sleep restriction can affect your child's daily life.
-According to the American Academy of Pediatrics (AAP), a quarter of children under the age of 5 do not get enough sleep.
+As every parent knows, a sleep-deprived child can be moody and hyperactive.
+Sleepiness can also affect your child's attention span, impacting their performance at school.
+Even minimal sleep restriction can impact your child's daily life.
+According to the American Academy of Pediatrics (AAP), a quarter of children under the age of 5 don't get enough sleep.
 This is concerning because lack of sleep in early childhood has been linked to allergic rhinitis, immune system problems, as well as anxiety and depression.
-It also appears that lack of sleep during childhood can lead to future cardiovascular risks in the form of obesity, diabetes and hypertension.
+There is also evidence that lack of sleep during childhood can lead to future cardiovascular risks in the form of obesity, diabetes and hypertension.

-In adolescents, insufficient sleep can have long-term effects on school performance and mental health.
-Many major health associations and groups consider chronic sleep loss in adolescents to be a public health issue.
-It is a risk factor for substance abuse and mental health issues, as well as more immediate issues such as car accidents and sports injuries.
+In adolescents, insufficient sleep can have long-term effects on academic performance and mental health.
+Many major health associations and groups consider chronic sleep loss among adolescents to be a public health problem.
+It is a risk factor for substance abuse and mental health problems, as well as more immediate problems such as car accidents and sports injuries.

 Sleep needs change as your child grows.
-But whether you're dealing with a two-year-old toddler or a stubborn teenager, research shows that a regular bedtime routine is helpful in ensuring your child gets enough sleep.
+But whether you're dealing with a two-year-old toddler or a stubborn teenager, research shows that a regular bedtime routine is helpful in making sure your child gets enough sleep.
 Whatever activities you choose, try to do the same ones every day in the same order so your child knows what to expect.
-A typical bedtime routine might include turning off computers, television screens and other bright lights, putting on pajamas and brushing your teeth, reading a light book, singing a lullaby or taking a bath.
+A typical bedtime routine might include turning off computers, television screens, and other bright lights, putting on pajamas and brushing your teeth, reading a light book, singing a lullaby, or taking a bath.

 You can promote restful sleep in your children by following basic sleep hygiene rules: